Music of The MiddleVerse

 Sentient Creatures and the Magic of Music

-Music in MiddleVerse is not limited to the sentient species of the great Houses.
-Many of the universe’s creatures are also capable of creating music, often with magical effects.
+Music in The MiddleVerse is not limited to the sentient species of the great Houses.
+Many of MiddleVerse's creatures are also capable of creating music, often with magical effects.
 One of the most famous of these creatures is the Lunaris Bird of the Sylviana System, known for its ability to mimic any sound it hears and weave those sounds into complex and beautiful melodies.
-These birds are revered by the Selvans, who believe that the songs of the Lunaris Birds can bring good fortune and protect their homes from evil spirits.
+These birds are revered by the Selvans, who believe that the songs of the Lunaris Birds bring good fortune and protect their homes from evil spirits.

 The Spiritual Power of Music